For Start Ups and Entrepreneurs

 Starting your own business?
-We find many of our new and existing clients feel helpless when it comes to understanding their commercial insurance needs.
-When you’re starting out, it’s important to have an agent who your trust to find the correct comprehensive coverage for your investment.
+We find many of our new and existing clients on the North Shore feel helpless when it comes to understanding their commercial insurance needs.
+When you’re starting out, it’s important to have an agent who will find the correct comprehensive coverage for your investment.

 We value our relationship with each individual and business, working long-term to make sure you are protected.
 If you’re starting out, or are unsure of your current business’ coverage, we invite you to schedule a consultation with one of our knowledgeable agents to make sure you and your business are getting off on the right foot.

 Frequently Asked Questions